Sleep Apnea and Snoring Surgery

 If a patient is are diagnosed with mild sleep apnea, your doctor may suggest you employ the non-medical treatments recommended to reduce snoring including weight loss or changing your sleeping position to your side.
 In mild cases, these practical interventions may improve or even cure snoring and sleep apnea.

-For patients who have moderate sleep apnea, or are unable to use a C-PAP device, recent studies have shown that an oral appliance can be an effective treatment.
+For patients who have moderate sleep apnea, or are unable to use a C-PAP device, an oral appliance can be an effective treatment.
 The oral appliance is a molded device that is placed in the mouth at night to position the lower jaw and bring the tongue forward, elevating the soft palate while keeping the tongue from falling back in the airway and blocking breathing.
-Patients using an oral appliance should have regular follow-up office visits to check it is working correctly and to make sure their symptoms are not getting worse.
-If you are interested in an oral appliance, please call (617) 638-4350 to schedule an appointment.

 C-PAP (Continuous Positive Airway Pressure) and Bi-PAP (Bi-Level) Devices